Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ---

 !!! details "Native Rendering on Linux Wayland"
-    Linux users using the Wayland windowing system may encounter the following error message when starting mousetrap:
+    Linux users using the Wayland windowing system may encounter the following error message when starting Mousetrap:

     ```
     In gdk_window_create_gl_context: Faled to create EGL display